sbt/sbt-site/README.md

 publishSite
 ```

-See the [`sbt-ghpages`](sbt-ghpages) plugin documentation for simplified publishing to [GitHub Pages].
+See the [sbt-ghpages] plugin documentation for simplified publishing to [GitHub Pages].

 ## Advanced Usage

 If you need to run a generator on more than one source directory, bypassing the `AutoPlugin` system and defining one or more sbt `Configuration`s is necessary.
-For example, suppose you two Pamflet source directories and want them each generated as a subdirectory under `target/site`.
+For example, suppose you have two Pamflet source directories and want them each generated as a subdirectory under `target/site`.
 A `build.sbt` might look something like this:

 ```
 // Define two `Configuration` instances.